 - Add the vanilla extract and egg and use your hand mixer on low to combine.

 - Add the flour, salt, and baking soda and mix to combine, careful not to overbeat.
 Use a spatula to scrape any flour off the sides of the bowl and integrate it into your dough.

-- Conserve a handful of Oreo chunks and chocolate chips to add to the top of your cookies.
-Add the rest of the chunks and chips to your dough and use a spatula to fold to combine.
+- Conserve some larger Oreo chunks to place on top of your formed cookie dough.
+Add the rest of the crushed Oreo and the chocolate chips to your dough and use a rubber spatula to fold to combine.

-- Bake for 10-12 minutes on the top rack.
+- Place the reserved Oreo chunks sporadically on top.
+Bake for 10-12 minutes on the top rack.
 It's okay if they are slightly underdone.
 Allow them to cool on the baking sheet.
 Enjoy!

 - You can freeze excess cookie dough before baking it to give you fresh baked cookies every time when the craving hits!
 Just bake them as normal straight out of the freezer.

 - Oreos aren’t just great with milk, you can also find them in this collection of fun recipes using Oreos!

 - Cookie monsters are always happy at my house with this delicious selection of my best cookie recipes to choose from!
 Nom nom nom!